 SOMETHING ABOUT ME

-Bruno Ceriotti has over 25 years of experience in the music and entertainment business as a freelance music journalist, writer, researcher, and radio host.
+Bruno Ceriotti has 30 years of experience in the music and entertainment business as a freelance music journalist, writer, researcher, and radio host.
 And, above all, he is one of the world’s top rock historians.

 In the 1990s, he wrote and compiled rock artist biographies for music magazines like "Jam", his own website, and for his three blogs - "The San Francisco Sound", "Rock Prosopography 102", and "The British Sound" - that are so detailed that other historians consider them to be among the best rock music references.